St. James Church History:

-Today, our local community is led by Bishop Louis F. Kihneman III Our St. James parish is led by Fr.
-Ryan McCoy and Deacon Richard Henderson.
-We have a simple yet profound mission: to continue to live as Jesus Christ asked of us - and to make his name and teachings known and loved.
+Today, our local community is led by Bishop Louis F. Kihneman III.
+Our parish is led by Fr.
+Ryan McCoy, Deacon Richard Henderson, and Deacon Rick Conason.
+Our mission is simple yet profound: to live as Jesus Christ asked us to live, and to make His name and teachings known and loved.

-The programs and celebrations of our parish can build upon the Catholic mission.
-We invite you to join us today!
+The programs and celebrations of our parish build upon the Catholic mission.
+Do you feel led in a certain ministry?
+Join us today!